 A resume is meant for showing off how well you did at previous jobs (how broad your skill set is, what your position titles were, etc.).
 So, it’s appropriate to follow a pre-determined formula to maximize the efficiency of your resume, because it’s more about facts and figures – what your accomplishments say about you.

 You have infinitely more opportunity to showcase your unique personality and passion in a cover letter.
-And that’s precisely why a cookie-cutter cover letter template won’t say all that needs to be said about you!
+And that’s precisely why a cookie-cutter cover letter template won’t say all that needs to be said about you.
+ChatGPT doesn’t know your personality, specific moments that have made you proud, or challenges you’ve overcome to get where you are.

-On that note, a good cover letter tells an employer many things about you as a candidate that you may not have considered.
+On that note, a good cover letter tells an employer things about you as a candidate that you may not have even considered.

 Employers use cover letters to see:

 - How you express yourself.
-A full letter can prove to employers (much more than bullet points) that you can communicate well, which is huge in the workplace.
+A well-written, error-free cover letter can prove to employers (much more than bullet points) that you can communicate well, which is huge in the workplace.
+It also shows that you care about the role enough that you took the time to write and check your language carefully.
+I know of many companies (this one included) that disqualify candidates with obvious grammatical errors and typos in their cover letters!

-- If you’re familiar with the company.
+- Your familiarity with the company.
 Does your letter show that you know the company’s values, philosophy, history, and current needs?
-If so, you’ll be much more attractive.
+If so, you’ll be a much more attractive candidate.
+Employers love to see that you’re applying to their company because you’re interested in their company specifically – you’re not just firing off your resume to every job opening you see.

 Cover letters can make you stand out more